What are the consequences of a late payment on a credit card?

 Late Payment Fees

 Most credit card agreements have specific fees that will be charged when you are late paying your monthly statement.
 The amount charged will typically range from $15 to $35 with the amount based on the size of your balance.
 For smaller monthly balances under a few hundred dollars, this can be a substantial percentage of your balance.
 A single late payment fee will cost you as much as paying a full year of interest on that balance.
-A few credit cards like the Citi Simplicity do not charge a late payment fee while the Discover It card absolves you from the late payment fee on your first late payment.
+A few credit cards like the Citi Simplicity® Card do not charge a late payment fee.
 Of the three potential downsides of paying late, the penalty fee has the shortest consequences.
 It's simply a one time charge.

 What can you do about it?